Heatwave in Île-de-France: why is transport traffic disrupted?

 On your side: what to do in the event of a heat wave?

-- Regularly check traffic information on the Île-de-France Mobilités app, on your usual transport app or on the screens in stations and stations
+- Check traffic information regularly : on the Île-de-France Mobilités app, on your usual transport app or on the screens in stations and stations

-- Plan for a slightly longer travel time during heat wave alert periods
+- Plan for a slightly longer journey time during heatwave alert periods and choose the best route from our calculator